Coding for Homeschoolers: The Ultimate Guide for Parents

 Computer programming, otherwise known as coding, has become a hot topic in the homeschool community.
 While coding is currently offered in a small fraction of traditional schools, homeschooling provides a unique and conducive environment for computer science instruction.

 Teaching coding can be challenging for homeschool parents, including those with engineering backgrounds.
-There are many options to consider, and a number of important decisions to make regarding homeschool computer science curricula, kids coding languages, and academic approach.
+There are many homeschool curriculum options to consider, and a number of important decisions to make regarding homeschool computer science curricula, kids coding languages, and academic approach.

 In this guide, we provide homeschool parents with the answers to some of the most common questions that we encounter running a successful kids coding academy, and we attempt to provide homeschool programming advice that will help them avoid some of the most common pitfalls in teaching K-12 computer science.